 Multisystemic Therapy: This approach addresses the factors that are associated with serious antisocial behavior in adolescents and children who engage in alcohol abuse and other drugs.
 By participating in intensive treatment in natural environments, most of the youth and their families will be able to complete a full course of treatment.

 MST can reduce adolescent drug use during treatment for at least 6 months.

 Multidimensional Family Therapy: Multidimensional family therapy (MDFT) is for adolescents in an outpatient and family-based treatment for teenagers who engage in substance abuse.
-It views adolescent drug use in terms of network influences such as family or peers.
+It views adolescent drug use in terms of network influences such as family, loved ones, or peers.

 This approach suggests that reducing unwanted behavior and increasing desirable behavior can impact the individual in several ways.
 During the individual sessions, the adolescent and therapist work on numerous important developmental tasks.

 Teenagers can develop vocational skills and find more effective ways to communicate their feelings and thoughts and deal with life stressors.
 When the parents are in session, there is a placed emphasis on recognizing areas of control and having a positive influence on them.

 Brief Strategic Family Therapy: This therapy approach targets family interactions that are thought to worsen or maintain adolescent drug use and co-occurring problems.
 When adolescents have these problematic behaviors, it can cause various other problems.